 Charge Controller – You Might Need It

 Charge controllers keep your solar panel from overcharging and damaging your battery.
-For large solar installations, they’re a required piece of equipment.
-Small battery chargers though usually don’t include a solar charger and many manufactures note that small 12 volt solar panels really don’t need a controller, as they don’t provide enough juice to overcharge the battery.
+For large solar installations, they are a required piece of equipment.
+Small battery chargers don’t typically include a solar charger and many manufactures note that 12v solar chargers don’t need a controller, as they don’t provide enough juice to overcharge the battery.